Hastings District, New Zealand

-Mayor Sandra Hazlehurst was elected as mayor in a by-election in 2017, and re-elected in the 2019 local elections.
+Mayor Sandra Hazlehurst was elected in a by-election in 2017, and re-elected in the 2019 election.

 Council history

 Local government in the area began with the Havelock North Roads Board in 1871.
 It was replaced by a Town Board in 1912, and became Havelock North Borough Council in 1952.
 Hastings was a Town District in 1884.
 The Hastings Borough Council formed in 1886, and became Hastings City Council in 1956.
 Hawke's Bay County was established in 1876.

 Hastings District was established from the merger of Havelock North Borough Council, Hastings City Council and the Hawke’s Bay County Council as part of the 1989 local government reforms.